-159 Employee numbers are aggregated into cohorts, based on estimated hiring and retirement ages of the number of employees at any given time.
-For Officers, this is an annual cohort of 38, and for Support Staff, 85.
-We assume that at retirement age, of each cohort as it retires, 75% have earned a retirement benefits eligibility.
-160 Note that these numbers do not necessarily track reality.
+172 Note that these numbers do not necessarily track reality.
 But they do track the assumptions used by the University and its advisors to calculate the required contingency funds to cover possible liabilities, which is what counts in legal terms.
 Previously, the projections for the take rate of Officers were much higher.
 Until 2013, the participation rate for Officers was assumed by PwC, in its IRS filing, to be 75%, before it was dropped down to 40%.
 If we chose the earlier number the end result would be still further affected in the direction of the Officers.

-161 For example, a more sophisticated approach would recalculate life expectancy each year.
+173 For example, a more sophisticated approach would recalculate life expectancy each year.